 I worked with a young lady last year who wanted to get rid of her excess weight.
 By her own admission, her diet was dreadful, but she could not stop thinking about food.
 In the first session we did some spirit release work after which she completely lost her craving for cakes, biscuits and sweets – she had been feeding a “passenger” with a sweet tooth!
 In a past life session, yes she had starved to death, so we resolved that too.
 By the time we had finished, her workmates were commenting on how well she looked – but most importantly, she had re-discovered her true self, and had taken back control of her life and her eating habits.

 Another lady I worked with said she had tried every diet in the book and then some!
 She had gone through the menopause, that had only made things worse, the weight would not shift.
 We talked about her life and it emerged that she had lost two babies at birth.
 To me that was a key issue, and sure enough when we explored that at soul level, then was a huge amount of guilt and grief to be dealt with.
 After many tears and much deep healing, the change in the client was clearly visible.
 After several sessions, she too had re-connected with her true self, better placed to cope with current challenges – and without the excess weight that no longer served her.

 I will fit a hypnotic gastric band if the client and I feel that it is necessary.
 Quite often, even those clients who arrive determined to have one decide that they don’t need it after all – and that’s fine by me too!
 You’ll find more about hypnotic gastric banding elsewhere on this site, and more about me too.

-I work from Vinings Natural Health Centre in Haywards Heath, West Sussex, and from The Practice Rooms, Hove, East Sussex.
+I work from Vinings Natural Health Centre in Haywards Heath, West Sussex.
 I’m always happy to talk to potential clients before they commit to working with me: feel free to give me a call on 01444 459 433 or 07597 020 512: totally free and totally confidential.